ninglixu/Awesome-StreetViewGeneration/README.md

 - Cross-view image synthesis using geometry-guided conditional gans.
 CVIU 2019.
 - Cross-view image synthesis using conditional gans.
 CVPR 2018
 - Panorama Generation Based on Aerial Images.
 ICMEW 2018
+- What Is It Like Down There?
+Generating Dense Ground-Level Views and Image Features From Overhead Imagery Using Conditional Generative Adversarial Networks.
+SIGSPATIAL 2018.
 - Predicting ground-level scene layout from aerial imagery.
 CVPR 2017